 Already, several recently commissioned plants are being backed down across states.
-In fact, distribution companies in Gujarat and Maharashtra have even projected backing Surplus power with distribution companies is bound to grow. down of power plants that are yet to be commissioned in the coming years.
+In fact, distribution companies in Gujarat and Maharashtra have even projected backing down of power plants that are yet to be commissioned in the coming years.
 It is safe to say that many of the recently contracted plants are being built only to be backed down.

 Unless urgent attention is given to the management of surplus power, it will join the ranks of excessive transmission and distribution losses and excessive cross-subsidies as one of the intractable, long-standing problems before the electricity distribution sector in India.